danielegirardi/lpdid/README.md

 LP-DiD uses local projections to estimate dynamic effects, while restricting the estimation sample to units entering treatment and 'clean' controls, thus avoiding the 'negative-weighting' bias of TWFE estimators.

-Let $$y$$ denote the outcome variable of interest, while $D$ is a binary treatment indicator, $\delta$ are time-specific intercepts, and $e$ is an error term.
+A baseline LP-DiD specification for staggered and absorbing treatment settings can be written as follows.[^1] Let $$y$$ denote the outcome variable of interest, while $D$ is a binary treatment indicator, $\delta$ are time-specific intercepts, and $e$ is an error term.
 Let $H$ denote the lenght of the post-treatment window for estimating effects, and $Q$ a possible number of pre-treatment periods for assessing pre-treatment trends.
-A baseline LP-DiD specification for staggered and absorbing treatment settings (where 'absorbing' means that once a unit gets treated, it stays treated) is as follows:
+Then, the baseline LP-DiD specification is

 ```math
 y_{i,t+h} - y_{i,t-1}